timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 sponsor: OSGi™ Alliance
 ---

+This tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.

 ## Introduction

 This Tutorial walks through the creation of REST microservice comprised of the following structural elements: